Sunday, October 11, 2009

 Kaju Katli / Cashew Burfi For Diwali

-Diwali is just a week away, i want to try many sweets, Today I tried Kaju Katli and it turned out excellent.
-Since i have watched my grand mom making badam halwa, i rightly got the trick on sugar syrup consistency and stirring the halwa on the kadaai.
+Diwali is just a week away. i want to try many sweets.
+Today i tried kaju katli and it turned out excellent. since i have watched my grand mom making kaju katli and badam halwa, i rightly got the trick on sugar syrup consistency.
 Those tricks helped me today and the burfi turned out pretty perfect.

 Kaju Katli / Cashew Burfi